mattsteadman/notes/Notes on Steams vs FD.md

     - File position on a file descriptor is just an integer which is initialized to 0 and incremented with each written character.

     - Not all files support random-access (this is, the seek operation).
-You will receive the error `ESPIPE` ("error due to seeking on a pipe").
+You will receive the error `ESPIPE` ("error due to seeking on a pipe [or socket or FIFO]").